Danny-Devs/dannydevsV3/src/components/content/links.md

 ## Libraries

 [Matter.js](https://brm.io/matter-js/docs/) is a popular, active, and mature 2D physics library.
-I did a lab on it that will provide a decent introduction [here](https://dannydevs.com/lab/lab005).
+I did a [lab](https://dannydevs.com/lab/lab005) on it that will provide a decent introduction.
 2D physics is sort of like a web superpower.
 It's rare, cool, and effective when used well.

 ## Backend